-1. Unsolicited Bids / Proposals

-- 1. All unsolicited bids or proposals, including any offers for presentations, demonstrations or product/service trials submitted to Town employees with the expectation on the part of the submitter of obtaining consideration for an ensuing contract or acquisition by the Town, must receive no consideration and be directed to Procurement Services for review: and - 2.
-Any acquisition resulting from the receipt of an unsolicited bid or proposal must be made in compliance with the competitive procurement provisions of this Policy.
+- 1. Unsolicited Bids / Unsolicited Proposals - 1.
+All unsolicited bids or unsolicited proposals, including any offers for presentations, demonstrations or product/service trials submitted to Town employees with the expectation on the part of the submitter of obtaining consideration for an ensuing contract or acquisition by the Town, must be directed to Procurement Services for review.